SYNH Investors Have Opportunity to Lead Syneos Health, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-31, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Syneos Health, Inc. ("Syneos" or the "Company") (NASDAQ: SYNH).
+LOS ANGELES, Sept.
+5, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Syneos Health, Inc. ("Syneos" or the "Company") (NASDAQ: SYNH).

 Class Period: September 9, 2020 – November 3, 2022